CourtneyMarsh/CourtneyMarsh/README.md

 ### Knowledge 🧠

-Currently studying Python and ReactJs.
-Continuing to study backend software development languages, frameworks, and packages.
+Currently studying ReactJs and Python.
+Continuing to study front-end and back-end software development languages, frameworks, and packages.

 ### Working on ✨

-Developing APIs using Flask framework and practicing with Firebase and Postgres DBs.
+Developing APIs using Flask and Express frameworks.
+Practicing with Firebase and Postgres DBs.

 ### Achievement Goal 👩🏻‍💻

-To become a full-time backend Python developer within an enterprise work setting.
+To become a full-time full stack developer within an enterprise work setting.